 Harry Potter fans are a special bunch, and there’s a reason they love giving names from the books and movies to their dogs.
 For one thing, Harry Potter names offer a wide variety of options, from the classic Luna to the friendly Dobby or elegant Hermione.
 So how do you choose the perfect Harry Potter moniker for your pet?
 Consider the size, look, and personality of your new dog.

 We handpicked these choices from our huge Rover.com database of dog names.
-They’re listed in order of popularity; those with an asterisk are among the top 100 most popular dog names.
 Have fun, good luck, and enjoy the trip to Hogwarts.
 Don’t worry, we’ll skip Azkaban and head straight to the Gryffindor common room.

 - Luna (or the full Luna Lovegood)

 - Sirius (or, again, the full Sirius Black)

 - Bellatrix (okay, she was a death eater, but it’s such a cool name!)

 - Minerva (Minnie for short)